hmcts/ccd-test-stubs-service/README.md

 The changes are not persistent, i.e. they do not survive service restarts

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Additional information

 **_dynamic-case-data-response-transformer_**: This transformer merges the case data from request payload with stubbed case data in the response.
 To use this transformer, please define it in the wiremock response mapping as configured in _wiremock/mappings/aat_dynamic_data_about_to_submit.json_

 _Example:_